rahulkumar-das/CareerWise/README.md

 # CareerWise
 A website that allows different users to connect with each other other users by registering on the website.
 It has various features that are described below.
-[See live demo](https://careerwise.herokuapp.com/register)

 # Features
 - [x] Login and SignUp using Jwt Authentication